 This is a demo instance !
-It is made available for you to try out the INGInious features and is reset every hour.
-You need to register to use the demo.
-This is absolutely free of charge.
-Once you've registered, you can activate superadmin mode to change your rights or create specific content.
+It is made available for you to try out the INGInious features.
+Once you've registered, you can activate sandbox mode in the tutorial course to explore the admin interface and create specific content.
 Some restrictions however apply: max.
 2 parallel jobs, hard running time limit set to 15 sec, only MCQ and default grading evinronments, no access to the Internet.

 Disclaimer: We are not responsible for inappropriate content that may appear during a demonstration time slot.